daverau/leafy/readme.md

 ## Todo
 - platform gaps scale with jump boost for difficulty
-- move flowers, blueleaves and trees from gaps
+- move flowers and trees from gaps
-- arrange blue leaves in patterns
 - endgame with doorway and friend
-- score UI animate
 - background stars, clouds, gradient
 - music
 - instructions overlay